Nonlinear transport in the presence of a local dissipation: Introduction

 Here, we study theoretically a local particle loss in a one-dimensional lattice coupled to fermionic reservoirs.
 An approximate way to model systems of this type is a non-Hermitian Hamiltonian within the Landauer-B\"uttiker formalism~\cite{CormanEsslinger2019}, but an exact solution can be found through nonequilibrium Green's functions written in the Keldysh formalism~\cite{KamenevBook} extended to open quantum systems~\cite{SiebererDiehl2016}.
 The lossy site in our model is governed by Lindblad evolution, while the other lattice sites and the reservoirs evolve unitarily.
 This system's conductance, which measures transport in the zero-voltage limit, was analyzed in detail in our previous work~\cite{VisuriKollath2022}, and we focus here on the finite-voltage regime.
 We explore the effects of a local dissipation on the nonlinear current-voltage characteristics, which in the absence of dissipation have step-like features.
+A step-like voltage dependence is also found for the loss current.
+Interestingly, the analytic form of the currents coincides with a system where the particle loss is replaced by a third terminal, given that certain conditions, such as the absence of gain from the third terminal, are satisfied~\cite{Uchino2022}.
 Furthermore, we analyze the loss current and the momentum and density distributions in the lattice.
 The momentum distribution shows the presence of two Fermi surfaces, with Fermi momenta determined by the chemical potentials of the reservoirs.
 This is reflected in the Friedel oscillations, the wavevector of which changes across the lossy site.

 The paper is organized as follows: The model for the open quantum system is introduced in Sec.~\ref{sec:model}.
 Section~\ref{sec:model} also introduces the relevant quantities to characterize transport, particle loss, and the nonequilibrium steady states, and summarizes the calculation of nonequilibrium correlation functions in the Keldysh formalism.
 This section contains and expands some of the points discussed in Ref.~\cite{VisuriKollath2022}.
 Before discussing the results, a simple equilibrium model is presented in Sec.~\ref{sec:equilibrium} to gain understanding of certain features of the nonequilibrium observables.
 In Sections~\ref{sec:current-voltage}--\ref{sec:imbalance}, we analyze the current-voltage characteristics and loss current and discuss properties of the steady states.
 Conclusions and an outlook are given in Sec.~\ref{sec:conclusions}.
 Results for additional parameters as well as technical details are presented in the Appendices.